-- The PRDONE signal echoes the external DONE pin.
-It drops LOW when reconfiguration starts (at the beginning of the clearing bitstream) and returns HIGH upon successful completion (at the end of the partial bitstream). - The PRERROR pin echoes the external INIT\B pin.
+• The PRERROR pin echoes the external INIT\B pin.
 It drops LOW when a CRC error occurs, either with the standard full CRC value at the end of the bit file, or with any per-frame CRC value.

 Using Vivado Debug Cores